Rabbit-Company/Web-JS/packages/middleware/README.md

 - `includePaths`: Only cache these paths (if set)
 - `staleWhileRevalidate`: Serve stale content while revalidating (default: false)
 - `maxStaleAge`: Maximum stale age in seconds (default: 86400)
+- `hashAlgorithm`: Hash algorithm to use for ETag generation (default: blake2b512)

 #### Features: